arnabdey73/resume/arnab-dey-resume.md

 ## Skills/Technologies that I work/worked with:

-**Linux**, Shell Scripting (bash), **Azure DevOps, Azure Cloud**, **Jenkins, Gitlab, GitHub**, ELK stack, Kafka, **Docker, Kubernetes, Terraform**, Ansible, Python(Scripting), Database management (Mysql/MongoDB), **Jira**, Miro.
+**Linux**, Shell Scripting (bash), **Azure DevOps, Azure Cloud, Jenkins, Gitlab, GitHub**, ELK stack, Kafka, **Docker, Kubernetes, Terraform**, Ansible, Python(Scripting), Database management (Mysql/MongoDB), **Jira**, Miro.

 ## Experience

 ### Cloud Engineer - 'Stena Metall AB' : August 2024 - Present

-* Prioritizing and performing tasks from Azure DevOps Kanban board.
+* Prioritizing and performing tasks from **Azure DevOps** Kanban board.

-* Handpicked and populated tasks in the 'backlog' by reviewing all Microsoft recommendations in order to make sure that we don't miss any technical vulnerabilities, security threats or unnecessary costs.
+* Creating and populating tasks in the 'backlog' by reviewing all Microsoft recommendations(Azure Advisor) in order to make sure that we don't miss any technical vulnerabilities, security threats or unnecessary costs.

 * Performing tasks mostly based on Azure Governance using Terraform (with Azure Pipelines)and/or Azure portal.